The world is changing. Europe is changing with it.

 The cogeneration sector is committed to the creation of a resilient, decentralised and carbon neutral European energy system by 2050 with cogeneration as its backbone, empowering European citizens and industry to generate their own efficient, reliable and affordable clean heat and power locally.

-Achieving this vision will require more than doubling by 2050 the capacity of cogeneration in the EU energy mix as a central solution:
+Achieving this vision will require more than doubling by 2050 the capacity of cogeneration in the EU energy mix as a central solution to deliver a net-zero emissions economy:

 Cogeneration: A Key Local Integration Solution